thvdveld/smoltcp-rpl-docs/src/using_smoltcp.md

 # Using smoltcp

-> For now, we assume that the final setup is going to be a stack using the RPL routing protocol, using 6LoWPAN over an IEEE802.15.4 network.
+> We're assuming that the final system configuration will use a stack with RPL routing protocol, using 6LoWPAN to convey IPv6 packets over an IEEE802.15.4 network.

 ## 1. Adding `smoltcp` to your `Cargo.toml`
 To be able to use `smoltcp` in your project, you must add it as a dependency in your `Cargo.toml` file.